nplan/HomeButtons/docs/setup.md

     > *Home Buttons* will choose font size automatically.
 It can display around **5** letters in large font and around **7** letters in smaller font.
     Labels over **7** letters will be clipped.
 Choose what you want to display wisely :)

-5. Confirm by clicking *"Save"*.
+5. Confirm by clicking `Save`.
 Device will exit the setup and display button labels.

-> If MQTT connection is not successful, *"MQTT error"* will be displayed and *Home Buttons* will return to welcome screen.
+> If MQTT connection is not successful, `MQTT error` will be displayed and *Home Buttons* will return to welcome screen.
 You can start the setup again by pressing any button.
 Please make sure to enter correct MQTT parameters.

 ## Set Up Home Assistant